快猫短视频

 Men

-Smoking can damage blood vessels anywhere in the body.
-Blood flow in the penis is a key part of male erections.
-Men who smoke have a higher risk of erectile dysfunction.
-This risk increases the more they smoke and the longer they smoke.
+Smoking can damage blood vessels anywhere in your body.
+Increased blood flow to the penis is a key part of male erections.
+Men who smoke have a higher risk of erectile dysfunction because blood vessels become narrower.
+The risk of erectile dysfunction increases the more you smoke and the longer you smoke.

-Smoking can affect a person’s health in many other ways as well, harming nearly every organ in the body.
-Here are a few examples of other ways smoking tobacco can affect your health:
+Here are a few examples of the other ways using tobacco can affect your health:

 • Increased risk of gum disease and tooth loss